 What is the current status of the project?

-The New Imperial County Criminal Courthouse in El Centro is in the architectural design-working drawings phase, with an expected construction completion date in third quarter 2019.
+The New Imperial County Criminal Courthouse in El Centro is in the architectural design-working drawings phase.
+Construction start date is to be determined.
 This schedule is subject to change.

 Why does Imperial County need a new courthouse?